How Does Pinterest Search Work

 In the time that I’ve used Tailwind Tribes I have increased my reach and boosted my engagements.

-I’m seeing over a 40% repin rate Based on pins submitted to tribes.
+I’m seeing a huge increase with my repin rate Based on pins submitted to tribes.
+This is an awesome extra way to add exposure to your pins!

 Tailwind will give you the first 30 days of your account FREE.